JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

       ]
    )
    ```
+6. Validate the manifest.
-7. You can check if the package manifest is valid by running the following command next to the `Package.swift` file:
+   One way to do this is to run the following shell command in the directory with the `Package.swift` file:

     ```shell
     swift package reset && swift package show-dependencies --format json